 portals and barriers

-The Iridescent material hanging make reference to the micro structures found on the wings of a Butterfly.
+The Iridescent material hanging, references the micro structures found on the wings of a Butterfly.

 The optical effect of these micro structures and the way they interact with light waves makes the experience transient and difficult to capture as a ‘static’ image.